ufukusubutun/Reordering_Switch/README.md

 ## Trace Generation

-TCP flows were generated with random flow sizes sampled from [this](https://arxiv.org/abs/1809.03486) study.
+TCP flows are generated with random flow sizes sampled from [this](https://arxiv.org/abs/1809.03486) study.
 Their model, as implemented in [this repo](https://github.com/piotrjurkiewicz/flow-models), was used to generate the traces.

 Please follow the detailed instructions on trace generation [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/trace_gen.md).

 ## Running The Experiment

+The experiments are conducted and managed centrally from the emulator node using a number of scripts.
+To set up desired parameters, start the flows and capture packet headers you will need the instructions in this section.

-Please follow the detailed instructions on running the experiment [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/exp_run.md).
+Please follow the detailed instructions on running the experiment [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/exp_run.md#running-the-experiment).

 ## Post-Processing